Are you ready to go vegan, or at least explore the idea of eating better? These plant-based meal-planning tips will save you time and money.

 - Prep a few sturdy cooking vegetables that keep well.
 Cut broccoli and/or cauliflower into small florets, Stem and halve Brussels sprouts, pre-bake winter squashes.

 - Prep a variety of easy-to-grab fresh veggies and fruits that keep well when cut, like peppers, carrots, that can be used as snacks or tossed into salads.

 - Make homemade salad dressings and/or dips.

 Lasagna-Like Pasta Casserole can usually stretch to two meals

-#5 At least once a week, prepare a big one-pot or one-pan meal.
+#5 At least once a week, prepare a big one-pot dish or casserole.
 This kind of meal can stretch to at least two nights.
 Such meals include hearty soups or stews, bean dishes, abundant pastas, or casseroles.
 Double recipes if you need to, if you have a larger family.
 Then, all you need little more than salad and fresh whole grain bread to accompany the meal.

 #6 Try weekly repertoires.
 Make slight variations on that each week, not letting things get boring.
 It’s like that old commercial, where Wednesday was always spaghetti day.
 These kinds of rituals can bring comfort and order to our occasionally chaotic lives.
 As an example, your week could look something like this:

 - Sunday can be the day to make a big soup or stew that will stretch over at least a couple of nights, as well as provide extra portions for lunches and possible freezing.